-What are prints and papercuttings?
+What are prints?

 Prints are made through a process known as relief printing.
 Using special tools, I carve away parts of a rubber or linoleum block, creating an image or design.
 The portion of the block left uncarved is inked using a brayer, while the areas that have been carved away will be ink-free (and therefore white space).
 When the block is pressed against the paper, it leaves an image.
 This is also known as blockprinting, linoprinting, or linocut printing.
 Each print for sale is an original (not a digital reproduction), with its own individual characteristics.

 Most of my prints are created on an open edition basis, which means I will print the design as long as the block remains in good shape.
 This allows me to provide original artwork at an affordable price.
 They are not numbered and the amount is determined solely by the life of the block.
 As I try out new techniques, however, I am slowly adding in limited editions, which means only a limited number are printed and each will be numbered appropriately.

 To read about the process and tools in further detail, please check out this blog post.

 If you're interested in the specific details around block printing materials, please see the Tools & Materials page.